RedX1000/OpenLogger/README.md

 # Instructions on how to use

 ### Selecting Clue Tier
-* By selecting one of the radio buttons corresponding to the clue tier you're opening or wanting to see the [history](#history-rollback) of, it will tune OpenLogger to that specific tier.
+* By selecting one of the radio buttons corresponding to the clue tier you're opening, it will tune OpenLogger to that specific tier.
 * By default, Easy is selected, but OpenLogger remembers the last selected tier.
 * There is only support for Easy, Medium, Hard, Elite, and Master tiers of clues.
 * OpenLogger currently does not support Sandy clues, CS Week clues, or Oyster rewards.